websauna/websauna/docs/source/narrative/misc/task.rst

 Introduction
 ============

-Websauna uses :term:`Celery` for asynchronous task processing.
-This allows asynchronous execution of delayed and scheduled tasks.
-Asynchronous execution allows responsive page renders by offloadindg long running calls outside HTTP request-response lifecycle.
+You can achieve responsive page rendering by offloadindg long running blocking calls from HTTP request processing to external worker processes.
+Websauna uses :ref:`Celery` for asynchronous task processing.
+Celery allows asynchronous execution of delayed and scheduled tasks.

 Installation
 ============